ansible/ansible/docs/docsite/rst/dev_guide/sidecar.rst

   EXAMPLES: # TODO: write examples

-As you can see the changes are minor as the Python variables already contained YAML, so the main change is moving away from the YAML being contained in such variables.
+As the examples above show, Python variables already contain YAML.
+The main change to use YAML documentation is to simply move the YAML out of such variables.

-These 'adjacent YAML' files need to be in the same directory as the plugin/module that they document and as such can appear in any directory the plugins/modules appear in.
+ Any adjacent YAML documentation files must be in the same directory as the plugin or module that they document.
+This means the documentation is available in any directory that contains the plugins or modules.

 Supported plugin types
 ----------------------
-This was mainly developed for filters, tests and modules as mentioned above, there is no reason it cannot be applied to other plugin types but we currently do not see a use case and having the documentations in the same file is till a big advantage for those other plugin types.
+YAML documentation is mainly intended for filters, tests and modules.
+While it is possible to use with other plugin types, Ansible always recommends having documentation in the same file as the code for most cases.

 .. seealso::